arturavagyan2/MA_Group_Project/README.md

 ## How It Works

 1. **Data Input**: The SuRFM package requires subscription data, including subscriber activity and transaction history.
+If you want to run the package on your data, please visit *csv_files/README.md* to understand how the database should be updated.
 2. **Analysis**: The RFM model segments subscribers based on their recency, frequency, and monetary value contributions to the service.
 3. **Insights and Actions**: Based on the analysis, SuRFM provides actionable insights for improving customer retention strategies.